Protocol Specification

 | Cost to participate | Bank account required | Purchase required | Purchase required | Bank/device required | Government only | Free (grant-based) |

 We assessed our own system alongside historical and current monetary systems.
-We publish this comparison and invite economists to challenge it:
+This is an internal self-assessment, published openly, and we invite economists to challenge it:

 | System | Estimated Soundness | Key Strength | Key Weakness |